Well+Good is always collecting stretches for aching muscles, and here, we now present you with the best of the best.

 4. For achey desk hips: warrior I

 Place your right foot forward and your left foot back, bringing your feet as wide as your hips for stabilization.
 Bend your front knee while leaving your back leg straight.
-Stretch your arms alongside your ears and hold for 20 seconds on each side.
-Warrior I is definitely not an easy stretch, but it's an effective one.
+Stretch your arms up to the ceiling and hold for 20 seconds then switch sides.
+Beware: Warrior I is definitely not an easy stretch, but it's an effective one.

 5. For facial tension: thumb slides